 The Roku Streambar Pro has twice the length of the Roku-Streambar.
 It also has more room for more prominent full-range speakers, which produces more powerful audio.
 The Streambar’s audio quality does not suffer because of this.

-Neither soundbar is powerful, but the Streambar’s unique side-firing design sets it apart from other soundbars.
+Neither soundbar is strong, but the Streambar’s side-firing design makes it stand out.

 The Streambar Pro’s traditional layout features four 2.5-inch drivers facing forward.
 Only two of the Streambar’s four 1.9 inch drivers meet ahead.
 The other two drivers are angled diagonally to their sides.